Neck Pain Relief

 - Injuries.
 Whiplash is one of the most common injuries resulting in neck pain.
 It is referred to as “strain” injury, due to the rapid back-and-forth motion that the neck experiences.
-Whiplash is most commonly sustained in car accidents or high-impact sport collisions, and it affects the soft tissues in the back of the neck.
+Whiplash is most commonly sustained in car accidents or high-impact sports collisions, and it affects the soft tissues in the back of the neck.

 - Muscle strains.
 Overuse can cause the muscles in the back of your neck to become strained.
-Even something as simple as sitting at your desk all day with your neck craned toward the computer screen can lead to a strain in your neck muscles.
+Even something as simple as sitting at your desk all day with your neck craned toward the computer screen can lead to a strain on your neck muscles.

 - Nerve compression.
 If you have a herniated disc in your neck, the nerves that branch out from your spinal cord can become compressed.
 In some cases, nerve pain can even result in “radiculopathy,” which is a condition where pain extends from your neck all the way down to your hands and fingers.